What is bounding box annotation?

 • Most guides cover what bounding boxes are — this one covers what makes or breaks them in production

-• Written from 10+ years of enterprise annotation operations at Precise BPO Solution
+• Written from 17+ years of enterprise annotation operations at Precise BPO Solution since 2008

 Why Bounding Box Quality Directly Determines Model Accuracy

 In production computer vision systems, bounding box annotation quality is not an abstract concern — it is measurable, quantifiable, and directly correlated to model performance.
-Based on analysis of millions of annotated objects across production AI datasets — and 10+ years of enterprise data labeling services — the data is unambiguous:
+Data quality at the annotation stage is the single biggest lever available to AI teams before model training begins.
+Based on analysis of millions of annotated objects across production deep learning training data pipelines — and 17+ years of enterprise computer vision data labeling since 2008 — the evidence is unambiguous:

 15–30%